SAP/openui5-sample-app/README.md

 ## Working with local dependencies

-For local development of your applications' dependencies (like OpenUI5 libraries) you can link them by using npm.
-This will allow you to make changes to your applications' dependencies locally and see the impact in your application immediately.
+For local development of your applications' dependencies (like OpenUI5 libraries) you can use [UI5 Workspaces](https://sap.github.io/ui5-tooling/stable/pages/Workspace/).
+This will allow you to make changes to those dependencies locally and see the impact in your application immediately.

 ### Preparation
 The following needs to be done just once per setup.